children doing PE in the playground

 Results:

-CWE spent less time in accelerometer assessed light (189.15 vs 215.01 min/d, P < .05) and vigorous PA (35.14 vs 44.28 min/d, P < .05) on weekdays compared with controls.
-There were no significant differences between CWE and control participants in accelerometer assessed time spent sedentary or time spent in PA on weekends.
-Among CWE, older children engaged in more reported sedentary behavior and younger children spent more time in most domains of PA (P < .05).
-Furthermore, CWE reported less PA than controls (P = .006).
-Sixteen percent of controls met World Health Organization PA guidelines compared with 10% of CWE.
-There was a positive relationship between accelerometer assessed PA and quality of life for CWE.
+Children with epilepsy spent less time in accelerometer assessed light (189.15 vs 215.01 min/d, P < .05) and vigorous PA (35.14 vs 44.28 min/d, P < .05) on weekdays compared with controls.
+There were no significant differences between children with epilepsy and control participants in accelerometer assessed time spent sedentary or time spent in PA on weekends.
+Among children with epilepsy, older children engaged in more reported sedentary behaviour and younger children spent more time in most domains of PA (P < .05).
+Furthermore, children with epilepsy reported less PA than controls (P = .006).

 Conclusion:

-CWE spent less time in light and moderate to vigorous PA on weekdays.
+Children with epilepsy spent less time in light and moderate to vigorous PA on weekdays.
 Further research is needed to understand reasons for these differences.

 Watch our webinar, unveiling PACE Study Findings and drawing on individual's experiences: